African Penguin Facts

 African Penguin Physical Description

-Also, the back remains primarily black, and the stomach white.
-However, a black stripe and black spots dot the stomach, unique to each bird.
-In addition, a bright pink gland develops above the eyes, which actually plays a key role in regulating the body temperature of the animal.
+Its general appearance closely follows other penguins.
+The back is mostly black, and the stomach white.
+A black stripe and black spots dot the stomach, unique to each bird.
+A pink gland develops above the eyes, which plays a key role in regulating its body temperature.

 - Kingdom: Animalia